A Possible Discovery of the Optical Counterpart of the X-ray source NuSTAR J053449+2126.0: Discussion and conclusions

 \subsection{Concluding remarks}

-We investigated the possible origin of J0534 and found an optical counterpart to this X-ray source for the first time.
-We conclude that the source could be a member of an AGN sub-group recently identified as a new class of quasar.
-Our analysis favors an accreting black hole of mass $\sim7\times 10^8 \,M_{\odot}$ as a power supply for the quasar in J0534.
+We investigated the origin of J0534 and found a possible optical counterpart to this X-ray source.
+The previously misclassified source PSO J083.7063+21.4333 as a star is likely to be the optical counterpart of J0534.
+We conducted a spectroscopic analysis to clarify the correct identity of the source and grounded its nature as a quasar.
+We revealed the possible characteristics of the source as well.

+The source is likely a quasar.
+Our analysis favours an accreting black hole of mass $\sim7\times 10^8 \,M_{\odot}$ as a power supply for the quasar in J0534.
 The bolometric luminosity of such a black hole cannot exceed $\sim 10^{47}$~erg~s$^{-1}$.
 Further observations in optical and other wavelengths are needed to confirm the nature of the source.